react-redact

 Getting Started

 react-redact lets you visually hide PII in your UI with a single keyboard shortcut.
 It's designed for demos, screenshares, and presentations — not as a security product.
-Data stays in the DOM; only the display changes.
+In blur/mask/replace modes, data stays in the DOM (readable via dev tools or view-source); only the display changes. mode="secure" closes that specific hole — see Security model below for the full breakdown.

 Install